Our Score View looks simple, but is loaded with powerful tools that make working with sheet music easier.

 - Score Settings:

 Tap for a list of tools that let you adjust the layout of your scores.
-Our flexible Digital Scores give you full control, while static Print Editions only provide limited options.
+Our flexible Digital Editions give you full control, while static Print Editions only provide limited options.
 The full list of menu items are:

 Layout Type: Choose between a Tablet Layout that uses the full potential resolution of your device’s screen, or a Paper Layout that displays your score at a specific page dimension you intend to print later.